ProkopRandacek/r8/docs.md

 ## Data types

 ### Scene
-Scene contains a single group and as many models as you want.
+Scene contains a single group and portal bridges.
 Scene is created with `scCreate(...)` which returns a scene handle for you to reference the scene later.

 ### Shader